Be careful of rent scams

 The introduction of a Deposit Protection Scheme in the future, whereby the deposit will be held by an independent third party will hopefully reduce the risk of scams.
-In the meantime, by following our guides, we hope that you are more aware of the issues when seeking private rented accommodation and if anything appears suspicious then you should contact the Gardai immediately.
+In the meantime, by following our guides, we hope that you are more aware of the issues when seeking private rented accommodation and if anything appears suspicious then you should report it to the relevant property website/social media provider and if you have been the victim of a scam contact the Gardai immediately.

 What to do